 You might know him as the artist whose works are collected by the likes of Pharrell Williams, and you're probably familiar with the vinyl figurines of his instantly recognisable "Companion" characters.

-There's no question that KAWS, real name Brian Connelly, is one of the most relevant and important artists of his generation.
+There's no question that KAWS, real name Brian Donnelly, is one of the most relevant and important artists of his generation.
 But how much do we really know about the New York-based artist?

 At the opening of his solo exhibition at Perrotin in Hong Kong, we sat down with KAWS to talk about how public art can transform communities and why making art more accessible to all is the key to making the world feel a little cosier.